-Following the two storm events, Council will be reviewing its approach to plantation forestry, river and stormwater management.
+Following the two storm events, Council will be considering its approach to plantation forestry, river and stormwater management.
 It will also consider opportunities to improve community resilience, including the way Council invests in assets on and near the coast, how community facilities are managed, and how it uses financial, policy and regulatory tools to incentivise behaviour.
 Council plans to take a comprehensive look at natural hazards and how we can plan for and manage these risks in the future.
 Experience from other councils indicates that to be successful in our planning, our communities need to be at the centre of these discussions.

-Since the storms, the National Environmental Standards for Plantation Forestry came into effect and we have increased the budget for maintaining the associated standards in the Long-Term Plan 2018-2028.
+Since the storms the National Environmental Policy for Plantation Forestry has come into effect and we have increased the budget for maintaining the associated standards in the Long-Term Plan 2018-2028.
 We are also reconsidering our priorities for work on the Tasman Resource Management Plan to give greater focus on natural hazards.

-Staff held two workshops with councillors on coastal hazards and commenced work on a coastal inundation project.
+Two workshops have been held with councillors on coastal hazards and work has commenced on a coastal inundation project.
 Phase one of the project will include mapping coastal inundation (including sea level rise) across the District.
-We plan to engage with communities on the mapped information in March/April 2019 to identify which locations the community values may be affected by inundation (e.g. land, buildings, and community assets).
+Engagement with communities on the mapped information is planned for March/April 2019 to identify which locations the community values may be affected by inundation (e.g. land, buildings, and community assets).
 A second phase of work will include the consideration of options about how to respond to inundation risk, for example: the management of land use, protection of private and public land/assets, and longer term options.